eddiepykosh/electronic-session-manager/docs/CI_CD.md

 ## Overview

-This project uses GitHub Actions to automatically build and release the Electronic Session Manager application for Windows.
-The pipeline creates both installer and portable versions of the application.
+This project uses GitHub Actions to automatically build and release the Electronic Session Manager application for Windows, macOS, and Linux.
+The pipeline creates installers for all platforms and a portable version for Windows.

 ## Workflow File